 Hydrochloric Acid Storage Tanks: Storage Requirements and Precautions

 Hydrochloric acid (HCI) is powerful, toxic, and highly corrosive.
-According to research, HCl is responsible for at leasT one-third of the fatal accidents caused by chemical spills.
+According to research, HCl is responsible for at least one-third of the fatal accidents caused by chemical spills.
 For this reason, the most commonly recommended solution for storing hydrochloric acid is a robust poly storage tank with secondary containment.

 HCl, also known as muriatic acid, is an important part of many manufacturing processes.
 HCI applications are common in the food industry, as well as oil well acidizing, steel pickling, and chemical production regularly use the substance.
 Neutralizing basic solutions, maintaining pH levels in swimming pools, and ore reduction of tin and tantalum.